 Why Self-Service BI Matters in 2026

 The business landscape has changed dramatically.
 Decision cycles that once took weeks now need to happen in hours.
-Consider these statistics:
+Consider these data points:

-- Companies with strong data cultures see 23% higher revenue growth
+- Companies with strong data cultures see measurably higher revenue growth, because decisions at every level are informed by evidence rather than intuition alone.

 Key Benefits of Self-Service BI